 The Real Problem Isn't Drought — It's Math

-If we had released just 5% less water every year since 1996, Lake Powell would be roughly 97 feet higher today than it is.
+If we had released just 5% less water each year since 1996, Lake Powell would sit about 98 feet higher today.

-That is not a climate claim, a drought claim, or a future-modeling claim.
-It is an arithmetic fact we can compute directly from the Bureau of Reclamation's own daily measurements.
-Every drop that went through Glen Canyon Dam is on the ledger.
+This is not a climate claim.
+It is not a drought claim.
+It is not a guess about the future.
+It is plain math.
+We can do it using the Bureau of Reclamation's own daily numbers.
+Every drop that left Glen Canyon Dam is on the books.
 Every drop that came in is too.
-The math is available.
-We have not been doing it.
+The math is right there.
+We just have not been doing it.

-This article walks through a single question and one answer: how much of Lake Powell's current low elevation is drought, and how much is just math we chose not to do?
+This article asks one question: how much of Lake Powell's low level is drought, and how much is math we skipped?

 The receipts